Note

 Alternatively, build a custom query with Cloud Security Explorer to find API risks and see API endpoints connected to backend compute or data stores.
 For example, you can see API endpoints routing traffic to virtual machines with remote code vulnerabilities.

-Attack path analysis in Defender for Cloud addresses security issues that pose immediate threats to your cloud applications and environments.
+Attack path analysis in Defender for Cloud addresses security problems that pose immediate threats to your cloud applications and environments.
 Identify and remediate API-led attack paths to address your most critical API risks that can significantly threaten your organization.

 In the Defender for Cloud menu, go to Attack path analysis.